OpenZeppelin/ctf-infra/README.md

-# OpenZeppelin CTF Infra
+# Ethernaut 2024 CTF Infra

-This repository contains all the infrastructure to host the OpenZeppelin CTF, based on [Paradigm CTF](https://ctf.paradigm.xyz).
+This repository contains all the infrastructure to host the Ethernaut CTF 2024, based on [Paradigm's CTF infrastructure]([https://ctf.paradigm.xyz](https://github.com/paradigmxyz/paradigm-ctf-infrastructure)).

 ## Usage Local